NoviScl/AI-Researcher/README.md

 bash scripts/grounded_idea_gen.sh
 ```

 Due to the max output length constraint, we recommend generating ideas in batches of 5 (`ideas_n=5`) and running the script multiple times with different seeds to collect a larger set of ideas.
 You can set `RAG` to either `True` or `False` to turn on or off retrieval augmentation where we ground the idea generation on retrieved papers.
+We generated 4K ideas for each topic in our paper.
+In the demo example, we only generate 20 seed ideas, which costs $0.85.

 ## Idea Deduplication